peemin/chicktech_portfolio/README.md

 Template for the students to create a portfolio for the workshops they attend.

 ## Prerequisite
-1. Ensure students have an email account that they can access
+1. Ensure students have an email account that they can access.
+They will need to confirm their email address when creating a github account
 2. Download this repository

 ## Set-UP